 The Hampden Avenue corridor is a critical east-west arterial near the southern limits of the City and County of Denver serving residents, visitors, shoppers, and employers.
 The vision for Hampden Avenue is to increase corridor connectivity and provide multimodal options that are safe and comfortable for all users, better reflecting the needs and desires of the community.
 The goal of the study is to identify improvements that can be implemented in the near- and long-term.

 This project will provide a continuous multi-use trail bypassing the busy intersection of Hampden Avenue and Colorado Boulevard by building two underpasses beneath these two major arterials.
-This will improve the connection of the High Line Canal Trail in Denver and neighboring areas, creating a safer environment for pedestrians and cyclists.

 The I-25 & Belleview Avenue Interchange Improvement Study is examining several possible improvements for the interchange of the South I-25 Corridor and Belleview Avenue between Monaco Street and DTC Boulevard.